UPDATE FROM NORTH ELBA SUPERVISOR JAY RAND

 Dear Citizens of North Elba,

-As is stated on the www.forward.ny.gov website an anonymous complaint can be issued by calling 383-789-0470.
+The www.forward.ny.gov website allows anonymous complaints of Executive Order regarding COVID-19 protocols by calling 383-789-0470.
 Your complaint will remain confidential.
 Townships are notified of the complaint by the County Sherriff’s Department, and then a Notice of Violation is served to the responsible person or business by the Police or Building Code’s office.